Actindo-AG/Documentation/Channels/Integration/01a_Shopware6.md

   The *Ratepay Payment Plugin for Shopware 6* imports the following additional fields from the shop for further processing:
     - *transactionId*
     - *descriptor*

+    > [Info] After enabling the Ratepay integration for the first time, you have to synchronize the connection so the new order attributes are created for this connection.

 10. If available, click the *Klarna* menu entry in the left side bar.
   The Klarna settings are displayed on the right side.